ansible/ansible/docsite/rst/guides.rst

 Detailed Guides
 ```````````````

 This section is new and evolving.
-The idea here is explore particular use cases in greater depth and provide a more "top down" explanation of some basic features.
+The idea here is to explore particular use cases in greater depth and provide a more "top down" explanation of some basic features.

 .. toctree::
    :maxdepth: 1